conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

   pattern: concentrated.*
   physicalTopics:
     delete: physical.topic
-  trueOffsets: true
+  offsetCorrectness: true
 ````

-- `spec.trueOffsets` only applies to Concentrated Topics with the `cleanup.policy=delete`
+- `spec.offsetCorrectness` only applies to Concentrated Topics with the `cleanup.policy=delete`
-- `spec.trueOffsets` is not retroactive on previously created Concentrated Topics
+- `spec.offsetCorrectness` is not retroactive on previously created Concentrated Topics